peter3200/Autism_CSF_Scripts/freesurfer/README.txt

-#This is the README file for scripts used to employ FreeSurfer
+#This is the README file for scripts used to employ FreeSurfer (used in an intial test-retest analysis of ventricular volume with 28 HCP scans).

 #Contents
 #1. freesurfer_batch.sh This is an all-purpose wrapper script used to submit FreeSurfer jobs using sbatch to a SLURM system.